Namibia Pet Passport & Import Regulations

 Namibia requires an application for import for entry with the Director of Animal Health unless your dog or cat is transiting from the following SADC member nations: Botswana, Lesotho, Malawi, South Africa, Swaziland or Zimbabwe.
 Visitors should apply well ahead of their visit for a permit to bring their pet into Namibia.
 An agent can facilitate the application process.

-A ticks and tapeworm treatment is not required prior to entering Namibia but is recommended due to availability of these products in the country.
+Parasite treatments are not required prior to entering Namibia but is recommended due to availability of these products in the country.

 Entering Namibia by Air